Priest River, Idaho: Geography

 According to the United States Census Bureau, the city has a total area of 3.84 sqmi, of which, 3.69 sqmi is land and 0.15 sqmi is water.

 Priest River is located on the west bank of the Priest River, which drains Priest Lake 68 miles to the north, where the Priest River joins the much larger Pend Oreille River on its north bank.
 U.S. Route 2 passes through the town from Sandpoint on the east to Newport and the state of Washington on the west.

 It is 7 mi east of the border with Washington at Newport, and less than 60 mi south (as the crow flies) of British Columbia, Canada.

+Climate

+According to the Köppen Climate Classification system, Priest River has a warm-summer mediterranean climate, abbreviated "Csb" on climate maps.
+The hottest temperature recorded in Priest River was 108 F on June 29, 2021, while the coldest temperature recorded was -36 F on December 30, 1968.